6 Important answers of why can I hear my Heartbeat in my Ear?

 3.14 Abnormal Capillaries

-The small and tiny blood vessels that connect arteries to veins or capillaries can also cause pulsatile tinnitus.
-Capillary malformations are also called port wine stains as the color of the skin changes.
+The tiny blood vessels that connect arteries to veins or capillaries can also cause pulsatile tinnitus.
+Capillary malformations2 are also called port wine stains as the colour of the skin changes.

 3.15 Other